Pareto Adversarial Robustness: Balancing Spatial Robustness and Sensitivity-based Robustness: Local and Global Spatial Robustness

-Interestingly, in our empirical study shown in the left part of Figure~\ref{figure_1examples}, it suggests Flow-based attack tends to yield local permutations among pixels in some specific regions irrespective of the option of $\tau$, rather than a global spatial transformation based on their \textit{shapes}.
-We analyze that this phenomenon is owing to two factors: 1) Local permutations, especially in regions where colors of pixels change dramatically, are already sufficiently sensitive to manipulate, demonstrated by our empirical results shown in Figure~\ref{figure_1examples}.
-2) The optimization manner does not incorporate any sort of \textit{shape transformation} information, e.g., a parametric equation of rotation, as opposed to vanilla Rotation-Translation attack, which we present in the following.
+Interestingly, our empirical study shown in the left part of Figure~\ref{figure_1examples} suggests that the Flow-based attack tends to yield local permutations among pixels in some specific regions, irrespective of the option of $\tau$, rather than a global spatial transformation based on their \textit{shapes}.
+Our analysis indicates that this phenomenon is due to two factors: 1) Local permutations, especially in regions where colors of pixels change dramatically, are already sufficiently sensitive to manipulations, as demonstrated by our empirical results shown in Figure~\ref{figure_1examples}.
+2) The manner of optimization does not incorporate any sort of \textit{shape transformation} information, e.g., a parametric equation of rotation, as opposed to the vanilla Rotation-Translation attack, which we present in the following.
 Therefore, we conclude that Flow-based attacks tend to capture the local spatial vulnerability.
-Further, to design the integrated spatial attack, we transform Eq~\ref{eq_flow} into its untargeted version under cross entropy loss with flow vector bounded by an $\epsilon_{F}$-ball:
+Further, to design the integrated spatial attack, we transform Eq~\ref{eq_flow} into its untargeted version under cross-entropy loss with flow vector bounded by an $\epsilon_{F}$-ball:

 where $\mathcal{L}_{\theta}^{\mathrm{CE}}(x, y)=\log \sum_{j} \exp \left(f_{\theta}^{j}(x)\right)-f_{\theta}^{y}(x)$.
-To maintain a uniform optimization form in our integrated spatial attack, we replace local smoothness term $\mathcal{L}_{f l o w}$ in Eq.~\ref{eq_flow} with our familiar $l_p$ constraint, and leverage cross entropy loss instead of $max$ operation suggested in~\cite{carlini2017towards}.
-Proposition~\ref{prop:flow} reveals the correlation between the two losses, indicating that the smooth approximation version of $max$ operation in Eq.~\ref{eq_flow}, denoted as $\mathcal{L}^{S}_{\theta}$, has a parallel updating direction with cross entropy loss regarding $w_F$.
-Proof can be found in Appendix~\ref{appendix:proof_flow}.
+To maintain a uniform optimization form in our integrated spatial attack, we replace local smoothness term $\mathcal{L}_{f l o w}$ in Eq.~\ref{eq_flow} with our familiar $l_p$ constraint and leverage the cross-entropy loss instead of the $max$ operation as suggested in~\cite{carlini2017towards}.
+Proposition~\ref{prop:flow} reveals the correlation between the two losses, indicating that the smooth approximation version of $max$ operation in Eq.~\ref{eq_flow}, denoted as $\mathcal{L}^{S}_{\theta}$, has a parallel updating direction with cross-entropy loss related to $w_F$.
+Proof can be found in \ref{appendix:proof_flow}.